bingxiao/castle/README.md

 dotfiles.
 Sheltering me from guis since 2011.

 ## Overview
-I use emacs, zsh, and git.
+I use emacs, zsh, and git on Mac OS X Snow Leopard.
 These are my dotfiles.
 This is how I work.

-Free!
-Includes out of the box support for abnormal workflows!
-Mouseless browsing!
-Wonderful shortcuts!
-Limited time offer!
-Free!
+### Guiding principles
+* Minimize keystrokes.
+* When typing, fingers belong on the home row.
+* Avoid arrow keys at all costs.
+* Provide alternatives to the mouse.
+* Learn keyboard shortcuts once, use forever.
+* Time investments to automate your workflow pay off in the long run

+### Warnings
 * May intimidate friends and family.
-** First consult doctor specializing in RSI prevention

 ## What's included?
 ### Vestigial support for bash and vim